-Today, administration officially handed over the proposed multi-year operating and capital budgets as well as the two year operating and 10 year capital plans to Council.
-These budgets and plans are built based on the preliminary direction given by Council last June.
+Today, administration officially handed over the proposed 2023-2024 operating and capital budgets to City Council during open Council.
+These budgets and plans are built based on the preliminary direction given by Council last March.

 Council gave administration the following financial parameters:

 - Property tax increase of 4.7% in 2023, and 4.3% in 2024, equating to about $6 million annually in additional revenues.

 - Capital amenities and growth contribution of 1% for 2023 and 2024 to help with building back our reserves.

 - User fees and charges to be reviewed and implemented in 2023 in compliance with Council policy.